chromaui/chromatic-docs/e2e-visual-tests.md

 (⚠️ **Experimental**)

-Chromatic **E2E (end-to-end) visual tests** allow you to use the full Chromatic [**UI Tests**](test) and [**UI Review**](review) features with pages visited during end-to-end tests in [Playwright](https://playwright.dev/).

-This means you can use Chromatic _without_ setting up [Storybook](https://js.storybook.org).

-You can use use E2E visual tests to capture live “archives” of pages at the end of a test and, optionally, at any point during a test.
+Chromatic **E2E (end-to-end) visual tests** capture live [“archives”](#what-are-archives) of pages at the end of [Playwright](https://playwright.dev/) end-to-end tests and, optionally, at any point during tests.

+This means you can the full Chromatic [**UI Tests**](test) and [**UI Review**](review) features _without_ writing any [Storybook stories](https://storybook.js.org/docs/react/get-started/whats-a-story).
+(Storybook is still used, but automatically configured for you.)

+Additionally, the archives you create during each test run can be viewed in a Storybook UI, so you can inspect them in Chromatic (or [locally](#running-the-storybook-locally)) after each build to more closely debug changes and errors.

+## What are archives?

 An **archive** is a self-contained, re-renderable HTML “snapshot” of your page at a certain point in time extracted from the Playwright driven browser’s DOM.

 Those archives are then passed to Chromatic’s normal build process, which screenshots those archives in parallel in whichever [cloud browsers](browsers) you like, compares the output, and presents you with the changes to review.

-Additionally, the archives you create during each test run can be viewed in a Storybook UI, which means you can inspect them in Chromatic (or [locally](#running-the-storybook-locally)) after each build to more closely debug changes and errors.

 ## Requirements

-- End-to-end tests written in [Playwright](https://playwright.dev/) v1.12+
+- E2E (end-to-end) visual tests works with end-to-end tests written in [Playwright](https://playwright.dev/) v1.12+.
-- If you're already using Storybook in your project, Storybook package versions must be v7+ ([Migration guide from v6 to v7](https://storybook.js.org/docs/7.0/react/migration-guide))
+- ⚠️ **Warning** If your project is already using Storybook, that Storybook will need to be on version 7+ to work alongside the Archive Storybook.
+If you’re using an older version of Storybook, you can follow this [migration guide](https://storybook.js.org/docs/7.0/react/migration-guide) to upgrade.

 ## Installation

-Get started by installing the Test Archiver package and the Archive Storybook (a specially-configured Storybook instance that can display your archives):
+Get started by installing the Test Archiver package and the Archive Storybook (a specially-configured Storybook instance that can display your [archives](#what-are-archives)):

 ```shell
 yarn add --dev @chromaui/test-archiver @chromaui/archive-storybook